helyOSFramework/helyos-documentation/docs/source/1-the-helyos-framework/data-formats.rst

         agent_id?: number; // id of the agent that will receive the assignment. agent_uuid?: string; // UUID of the agent that will receive the assignment.
         assignment: any; // assignment data, usually defined by the agent vendor.
+        assignment_order: number // order to dispatch the assignment.
     }